silent-ninja-1/simplex-chat/docs/guide/chat-profiles.md

 There are two methods to migrate your chat profiles from your old device to another device:

-- Upload Archive to SimpleX File Servers and Scan QR Code/Paste File Link
+- Upload Archive to SimpleX File Servers and Scan QR Code/Paste File Link To Download

 - Manual Export and Import Archive

-### Upload Archive to SimpleX File Servers and Scan QR Code/Paste File Link
+### Upload Archive to SimpleX File Servers and Scan QR Code/Paste File Link To Download

 This method is recommended for most users.
-It creates a zipped archive containing all your data and uploads it across several SimpleX file servers.
-A QR code and file link are generated afterwards.
+The app creates a zipped archive containing all your data and uploads it across several SimpleX file servers.
+A QR code and file link are generated afterwards for you to start downloading it onto your new device.

 #### On your old device: